How To Change Engine Oil

 Oil drain pan & canister:

-It is essential to use a suitable container to collect the used oil.
+It is essential to use oil drain pan or suitable container to collect the used oil.
 After changing the oil, it is advisable to transport the used oil to the disposal point in a lockable canister.
-We have also reviewed some of the best oil drain pans.
-You can have a look.

 A wrench, ring, or hexagon socket wrench is required to loosen and reinsert the oil drain plug.